AshChadha-iitg/Distilbert_ai_text_detector/README.md

-# DistilBERT AI-vs-Human Text Classifier
+# DistilBERT AI Text Detector
 This is a binary text classification model built on top of **distilbert-base-uncased**.
 It has been fine-tuned to distinguish between AI-generated and human-written text.